codio-templates/hello-turtle-c-/.guides/content/Learning-Objectives--Arithmetic-Operators-6b47.md

 |||guidance
 ## Assumptions
-* Students are comfortable with declaring variables and using the `print` statement.
+* Students are comfortable with declaring variables and using the `cout` and `endl` commands.
 * The only real explanation of the operation itself will be for modulo.
 Students are assumed to be familiar with the rest of these operators.

 ## Limitations
 * The usefulness of modulo is not demonstrated as conditionals have not yet been introduced.
-* `pow(a,b)` and `sqrt(a)` are not introduced so that students don't have to worry about importing and using libraries.
+* `pow(a,b)` and `sqrt(a)` are introduced briefly.
+Students are not asked to do any physical importing because the header of the program they will be working with already contains the necessary library.
 |||